• Skip to primary navigation

 Ingredients for the strawberry topping.

-1. The first step is to put the strawberries, sugar, vanilla essence and a splash of water in a saucepan and bring to the boil.
+1. The first step is to put the strawberries, sugar, vanilla essence and a splash of water in a saucepan and bring to a boil.

 Steps for making the strawberry topping.